-Place 1 tsp. of the chocolate mixture into each mini muffin cup.
+Place 1 teaspoon of the chocolate mixture into each mini muffin cup.

-Evenly divide the filling between the muffin cups, around ½ - ¾ tsp. per cup.
+Evenly divide the filling between the muffin cups, around ½ - ¾ teaspoon per cup.

-Top with an additional 1 tsp. of chocolate mixture.
+Top with an additional 1 teaspoon of chocolate mixture.

 Place in the refrigerator until set, one to two hours.